t4web/Authentication/README.md

 },
 ```

-For change auth login form layout you can define `layout` route param:
+For change auth login form layout you can define `layout` route param, for change
+redirect uri after success authorization, you can define `redirect-to-url` route param:
 ```php
 'router' => array(
     'routes' => array(